anderspitman/backrot/README.md

-backrot is a simple backup script that create 7 daily, 3 weekly, 11 monthly, and infinite yearly backups.
+backrot is a simple backup script for creating 7 daily, 3 weekly, 11 monthly, and infinite yearly backups.